KZGlobalTeam/docs/docs/guides/install-gokz.md

 ## 8. Apply for Global Whitelist (optional)

-Follow the [How to Get Your Server Whitelisted](https://forum.gokz.org/p/guide-whitelist) guide to get your server whitelisted.
+Follow the [GOKZ global whitelist guide](/guides/global-gokz) guide to get your server whitelisted.